interlock-network/interlock-models/docs/mads/3-next-evolution.md

 trend downwards (which matches real world data, and happens to be good for adoption-rate).
 There is nothing eye-popping to see here.
 But we do want to point out a curiosity.
 Before we added the heuristic-contradictions stimulus, the model would interpret token-price fluctuations as a signal to add more heuristics.
 Why?
-Well, if it didn't it would have less users and lower revenue.
+Well, if it didn't, it would have fewer users and lower revenue.
 But, why token-price?
 Even though we _do_ have a clock, it does _not_ act as a stimulus.
 However, since price-fluctuations are _periodic_ the model was able to use those as a way keep time!
 Perhaps we should make the clock a stimulus?